compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-04.md

 > **Comment(s)**: smaller file size than BAM

 ### VCF
-The Variant Call Format (VCF) is the standard text file format for variant calls.
+The Variant Call Format (VCF) is the standard tab-delimited text file format for variant calls.
 A VCF file is composed of :
 * Header: File format, reference, dataset and definitions of all the annotations used to qualify and quantify the properties of the variant calls.
 It looks like this:
 ```
 [HEADER LINES]